 Dosage: Equals strength multiplied by amount.
 For example, if the strength of the tablets is 25 mg each and amount is 2 tablets, then the total dosage would be 50 mg.

-Constraint:

-Projections:m

-Substance Used:CTA
+Constraint: Any limitations that are placed on something, such as limiting the daily medication strength that a patient may take to 500 mg.

+Projections: [Needs definition but an example is “PA and Lateral” for a chest X-ray.
+The definition for a radiographic projection is “The path taken by an x-ray beam as it passes through the body.
+Question: Is projection only applicable to radiology?]

+Substance Used: [Needs definition but an example Kirsten provided was “with contrast” for a CTA.
+Are there other examples that can be provided that don’t relate to radiology?]

 Device Used: A device used to perform something, such as using a sphygmomanometer to measure blood pressure or a ventilator to help a patient breath.

+Device Setting: Specific settings for a device used to perform a procedure, such as O2 Flow Rate 5 to 12 L/min.

-Device Setting: Family Member: Blood relative of the patient, such as mother, maternal grandfather.
+Family Member: Blood relative of the patient, such as mother, maternal grandfather.
 This information is used to identify which family member(s) have a history of certain phenomena.

 Examples of Modeling Action Clinical Statements